hkayesh/hkayesh.github.io/_pages/cv.md

 **PHP** (web application development, REST API)

 ## Leadership Roles
-- Founded Dhaka University IT Society (DUITS) and worked as an Executive Committee Member from 2012 to 2013
+- Founded Dhaka University IT Society (DUITS) and served as an Executive Committee Member from 2012 to 2013
 - Led Griffith University Bangladesh Association, Gold Coast (GUBAGC) as a Secretary from 2019 to 2020
 - Mentored junior software engineers at DeepCognito
 - Tutored a Python programming course at Griffith University